Gaius-Augustus/pygustus/README.md

 pip install pygustus
 ~~~

-:warning: PyPI currently contains version 0.7.0.
-We have version 0.8.0 that contains imported bugfixes.
-Build from source!

 ## Building Pygustus from source

 :warning: Pygustus currently only works with Augustus from git, not with Augustus from package managers or third parties.
 The crucial commit was performed on Feb 28 2023.